 Christiane Heimann, Visiting Fellow, German Marshall Fund

-Henri-Paul Normandin, former Ambassador of Canada; Fellow, Institut d’Études Internationales de Montréal (IEIM)
+Henri-Paul Normandin, former Ambassador of Canada; Fellow, Institut d’Études Internationales de Montréal (IEIM) (online)

 Lorenzo Kihlgren Grandi, Director, City Diplomacy Lab; Lecturer in City Diplomacy, Columbia Undergraduate Global Engagement

 Chair: Agustí Fernández de Losada, Senior Research Fellow and Director of the Global Cities Programme, CIDOB